-The throttle body regulates the amount of air flowing into the engine by how wide the throttle plate opens.
-The wider the throttle plate opening, the more the amount of air intake.
+- It regulates the amount of air inflow – The throttle plate opening regulates the amount of air flowing into the engine and ensure there’s adequate supply.
+The wider the throttle plate opens, the more air it takes in.

-The throttle body has two air inlets; the primary and the secondary inlet.
-The secondary air intake is a smaller bypass of the main throttle that allows air in when the engine is idling.
-It has the Idle Air Control Valve (IACV) that is a solenoid driven valve, used by the ECU to control air inflow allowing the engine to idle.
-During idling, the throttle plate is shut entirely letting in no air.
-As a result, without the bypass, the combustion would stop, and no idling would be possible.
+- Secondary air intake – this is a smaller bypass that allows air in when the engine is idling.
+It has the Idle Air Control Valve (IACV), which is a solenoid-driven valve used by the ECU to control air inflow, allowing the engine to idle.
+During idling, the throttle plate is shut, letting in no air.
+Without the bypass, combustion would stop, making it impossible for idling to happen.

 - Single throttle body per engine – this is common in standard vehicles where one throttle body serves the whole engine.

 - Multiple throttle bodies per engine – where more than one throttle body is employed and are linked together to function simultaneously.

 - Individual throttle bodies (ITBs) – this is standard in higher-performance cars and motorcycles where each combustion cylinder has its separate throttle body.

 Different Types of Throttle Bodies

 Throttle bodies can be classified into three depending on how the throttle body communicates with the accelerator or how the accelerator controls it.

 - Mechanically controlled – the throttle body is controlled using a throttle cable that connects to the accelerator

 - Mechanically/electronically controlled – the throttle body is semi-controlled by a cable, and sensors play a vital role in controlling the opening and closing of the throttle plate.